-e Service water heat recovery and heat pump water heating are available in Group M only for grocery stores larger than 10,000 ft.
+^e Service water heat recovery and heat pump water heating are available in Group M only for grocery stores larger than 10,000 ft2.
 Large mixed retail with full grocery and butcher sections shall achieve half the credits.

-- f Heat pump water heating efficiency credits are available in the "all other" category only for Group A-2. - g Buildings or building areas that are exempt from the thermal envelope requirements in accordance with Sections C402.1.1 and C402.1.2, do not qualify for this package. - h Additional energy efficiency credits, up to the maximum shown in Table C406.2, shall be calculated according to Section C406.2.11.
+This credit is not available where refrigeration recovery to heat service hot water is used to meet the requirements of Section C403.9.2.3. ^f Heat pump water heating efficiency credits are available in the "all other" category only for Group A-2.

+g Buildings or building areas that are exempt from the thermal envelope requirements in accordance with Sections C402.1.1 and C402.1.2, do not qualify for this package.

+h Additional energy efficiency credits, up to the maximum shown in Table C406.2, shall be calculated according to Section C406.2.11.